adobe/aem-experimentation/README.md

   // if you have several, or need more complex logic to toggle pill overlay, you can use
   isProd: () => !window.location.hostname.endsWith('hlx.page')
     && window.location.hostname !== ('localhost'),

-  // RUM sampling rate on regular AEM pages is 1 out of 100 page views
-  // but we increase this by default for audiences, campaigns and experiments
-  // to 1 out of 10 page views so we can collect metrics faster of the relative
-  // short durations of those campaigns/experiments
-  rumSamplingRate: 10,

   // the storage type used to persist data between page views
   // (for instance to remember what variant in an experiment the user was served)